-Sec. -1.8 Maintenance of Records.
+Sec. \-1.8 Maintenance of records.

 - (a) Owners of covered properties subject to this article shall maintain records as the department determines is necessary for carrying out the purposes of this article, including but not limited to the energy and water bills and reports or forms received from tenants or utilities.
-Such records shall be preserved for a period of five years.
-At the request of the department, such records shall be made available for inspection by the department. - (b) When a covered property is sold or changes ownership, the previous owner shall provide the new owner with all previous records related to the requirements of this article and all information needed to benchmark for the period during which the previous owner was in possession of the property.
+The records must be preserved for a period of at least one year.
+At the request of the department, the records must be made available for inspection by the department. - (b) When a covered property is sold or otherwise changes ownership, the previous owner shall provide the new owner with all previous records related to the requirements of this article and all information needed to benchmark for the period during which the previous owner was in possession of the property.